pdrov/finalyze/README.md

 # Finalyze
 Application to track stock sentiment based on news articles.
-Sentiment analysis will be used to determine stocks portfolio.
+Sentiment analysis will be used to determine a personal stocks portfolio.
 Data obtained using Polygon API.